Deep EM with Hierarchical Latent Label Modelling for Multi-Site Prostate Lesion Segmentation: Conclusion

 This work is supported by the International Alliance for Cancer Early Detection, an alliance between Cancer Research UK [C28070/A30912; C73666/A31378; EDDAMC-2021/100011], Canary Center at Stanford University, the University of Cambridge, OHSU Knight Cancer Institute, University College London and the University of Manchester.
-This work is also supported by the National Institute for Health Research (NIHR) University College London Hospitals (UCLH) Biomedical Research Centre (BRC).